"

 ED(2,3) = ________

 Verify that the distance from a plot to itself is zero (property 1), and that the distance from plot 1 to plot 2 is the same as the distance from plot 2 to plot 1 (property 3).
-Euclidean distances can take any non-negative value from 0 to infinity (property 2).
+Euclidean distances are positive (property 2), metric (property 4), and do not have an upper limit (property 5).

 Euclidean distances can be calculated using positive and negative values.
 One potential limitation of this distance measure is that the calculated distance depends on the scale of the variables.
 For example, if variables are measured using very different scales (e.g., biomass in g for forbs, Mg for trees), the distances will be disproportionately affected by the variables measured using the larger scales (Legendre & Legendre 2012).
 However, this can be addressed by relativizing the variables appropriately before calculating distances.